rinoyrk/rinoyrk.github.io/_library/Must have books for a web developer.md

 date: 2021-11-08 11:33:00 +0800
 books:
    item 1:
-      url: '#'
+      ext_url: '#'
       title: 'New book'
-      content: 'This the content'
+      description: 'This the content' item 2:
-   item 2:
-      url: '#'
+      ext_url: '#'
       title: 'New book1'
-      content: 'This the content1'
+      description: 'This the content1' one more:
-   one more:
-      url: '#'
+      ext_url: '#'
       title: 'New book2'
-      content: 'This the content2'
+      description: 'This the content2' one more1:
-   one more1:
-      url: '#'
+      ext_url: '#'
       title: 'New book3'
+      description: 'This the content3'
+   New book4:
+      ext_url: '#'
+      title: 'New book4'
-      content: 'This the content3'
+      description: 'This the content3'
 ---

 Test content to render